awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 %{NUMBER:num:int}
 ```

 Patterns can be composed of other patterns\.
-For example, you can have a pattern for a `SYSLOG` time stamp that is defined by patterns for month, day of the month, and time \(for example, `Feb 1 06:25:43`\)\.
+For example, you can have a pattern for a `SYSLOG` timestamp that is defined by patterns for month, day of the month, and time \(for example, `Feb 1 06:25:43`\)\.
 For this data, you might define the following pattern:

 ```
 SYSLOGTIMESTAMP %{MONTH} +%{MONTHDAY} %{TIME}